-As harried news reports chime in about a mass sighting of “a large red fireball” circling the globe, the trajectory of this mystery spheroid soon finds it zeroing in on the deserts of southern California, where it crosses paths with Nancy Fowler-Archer (Hayes) when it settles down on an otherwise deserted stretch of highway right in front of her speeding car, causing a huge swerve and a near miss.
+As harried news reports chime in about a mass sighting of “a large red fireball” circling the globe, the trajectory of this mystery spheroid soon finds it zeroing in on the deserts of southern California.
+There, it crosses paths with Nancy Fowler-Archer (Hayes) when it settles down on an otherwise deserted stretch of highway right in front of her speeding car, causing a huge swerve and a near miss.

 And while both driver and car are basically undamaged by this ditch-diving, what emerges from the glowing sphere sends the wealthy socialite into a screaming tizzy; a giant -- more specifically, a luminescent humanoid gargantua with big floppy hands and hairy knuckles, who exits his ship, towers over her, and playfully gropes for the terrified Earthling, who punches the accelerator and speeds back into town, leaving perceptible vocal chord emissions the whole way.

-Alas, having just been recently released from a sanitarium, where she was recovering from a nervous breakdown, the authorities are a little dubious of Nancy’s fraughtful report of a satellite, its ginormous pilot and how it seemed to be after her large diamond necklace.
-But, since she pays most of the taxes in this county, Sheriff Dubbitt (Douglas) humors the sole heiress of the Fowler fortune, returns to the scene of the incident, but neither he nor Deputy Charlie (Chase) can find any trace of either extraterrestrial vehicle or occupant.
+Alas, having been recently released from a sanitarium, where she was recovering from a nervous breakdown, the authorities are a little dubious of Nancy’s fraughtful report of a satellite, its ginormous pilot, and how it seemed to be after her large diamond necklace.
+But, since she pays most of the taxes in this county, Sheriff Dubbitt (Douglas) humors the sole heiress of the Fowler family fortune and returns to the scene of the incident; but neither he nor Deputy Charlie (Chase) can find any trace of either extraterrestrial vehicle or occupant.

 Now, the reason for Nancy’s institutional confinement was a two-punch combo of marital woes and alcohol abuse; and the root cause of both was her philandering husband, Harry Archer (Hudson), which reached a crucible when Nancy finally kicked the deadbeat gigolo’s ass to the curb right before she cracked-up.
 But on the long road to recovery, Nancy’s psychiatrist, Dr. Von Loeb (Waldis), felt a reconciliation between the lovelorn wife and estranged husband was crucial to his patient’s recovery.